 20:67:04.04.
 Financial records treated as confidential materials.
 Any financial records inspected or photocopied by the board shall be treated as confidential materials and not open to public inspection.

-Source: 18 SDR 95, effective November 25, 1991.
-General Authority: SDCL 36-11A-14(2),(13).
+General Authority:SDCL 36-11A-14(2),(13).
+Law Implemented:SDCL 36-11A-16.

 POLICIES AND PROCEDURES